aws-samples/Dynamic-data-masking-in-Amazon-RDS-for-PostgreSQL-Amazon-Aurora-PostgreSQL-and-Babelfish-for-Aurora/README.md

 - **Inference vulnerabilities** – Although masking hides sensitive data, a user with access to masked data might still be able to infer sensitive information through pattern analysis

 ## **Clean up**
-If you no longer need the setup presented in this post, make sure to all the associated resources to avoid being charged in the future:
+If you no longer need the setup presented in this post, make sure to delete all the associated resources to avoid being charged in the future:

 1. On the Amazon RDS console, choose **Databases** in the navigation pane.
 1. Select the DB instance you want to delete, and on the **Actions** menu, choose **Delete**.